top of page

 April 27, 2026

-Until I was 18, I grew up with my two younger brothers in the countryside of Fukuoka, raised by our parents.
-When people ask why I came to America, I usually give a polished answer: "After the Soviet Union collapsed and the Berlin Wall fell, I believed the United States would emerge as the world's dominant power, and that English would become essential regardless of what career you chose."
-That is not entirely untrue, but if I'm being honest, one of the biggest psychological reasons was much simpler: I wanted to get away from my parents and family as quickly as I could.
+Until I was 18, my parents raised my two younger brothers and me in the countryside of Fukuoka Prefecture.
+When asked why I moved to the U.S., I often give a plausible-sounding answer: “After the Soviet Union collapsed and the Berlin Wall fell, I thought the era of U.S. hegemony was about to begin, and that English would become essential no matter what job I pursued.”
+But that’s only half the truth; one of the major psychological reasons was undoubtedly that I wanted to get away from my parents and family as soon as possible.

-After starting my first job, I found myself surrounded by sharp-suited businessmen, beginning my career in Manhattan and Silicon Valley.
-I was consumed by the desire to surpass my father's salary as quickly as possible.
+After landing a job, I started my career in Manhattan and Silicon Valley, surrounded by businesspeople in sharp suits.
+My main ambition was to surpass my father’s annual income as soon as possible.

-"Always wish for your employees' growth, and continuously give them the best of what you have in your capabilities."
+“Always wishing for the growth of your employees and continuously giving them the very best that you have to offer.”

 Comments